TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://www.nasaspaceflight.com/2022/10/lucy-first-earth-flyby/" >🔗</a> **[NASASpaceflight]** Lucy completes its first Earth gravity assist after a year in space
+- <a href="https://spacenews.com/dod-eyeing-options-to-provide-satcom-in-ukraine-as-it-continues-talks-with-spacex/" >🔗</a> **[SpaceNews]** DoD eyeing options to provide satcom in Ukraine as it continues talks with SpaceX
 - <a href="https://spacenews.com/crew-4-returns-to-earth/" >🔗</a> **[SpaceNews]** Crew-4 returns to Earth
 - <a href="https://spaceflightnow.com/2022/10/14/spacex-launch-to-deploy-first-in-new-generation-of-airbus-built-satellites/" >🔗</a> **[Spaceflight Now]** SpaceX launch to deploy first in new generation of Airbus-built satellites
 - <a href="http://www.nasa.gov/press-release/nasa-s-spacex-crew-4-astronauts-safely-splash-down-in-atlantic" >🔗</a> **[NASA]** NASA’s SpaceX Crew-4 Astronauts Safely Splash Down in Atlantic
-- <a href="https://arstechnica.com/science/2022/10/since-crew-dragons-debut-spacex-has-flown-more-astronauts-than-anyone/" >🔗</a> **[Arstechnica]** Since Crew Dragon’s debut, SpaceX has flown more astronauts than anyone
-- <a href="https://spacenews.com/earth-observation-interoperability/" >🔗</a> **[SpaceNews]** Merging Earth observation remains messy, time-consuming

 ### Launch-related News 🚀